thomaswilburn/journalism-js/scraping-by/readme.rst

 -  ``async`` - A utility for performing asynchronous operations, such as collection processing
--  ``jsdom`` - Wraps up an HTML parser with a browser-like interface
+-  ``cheerio`` - Wraps up an HTML parser with a jQuery-like interface
 -  ``request`` - Easily makes HTTP requests, including following redirects